interlock-network/knowledgebase-public/how/run-ethereum-localdevnode-mostos.md

-# 5. outro
+# 5. Outro

 And that's that.
 If you haven't gotten lost, you just configured a private Ethereum blockchain and got it running with a single local dev node on your machine.

 In a future article, we will review how to set up additional nodes on a private Ethereum dev blockchain.

-# sequel, tidbits
+# Sequel & tidbits

 . [visit official go-ethereum docs here](https://geth.ethereum.org)

 . [web3 Ethereum API docs](https://web3js.readthedocs.io/en/v1.7.1/)

 .
-All OS implementations were tested; if you can't make this work you're probably doing something wrong.
+All OS implementations were tested; if you can't make this work you're most likely doing something wrong.
+Please reach out for any answers to your questions.

 .
 Drop `--nodiscover` flag from blockchain startup if you want your chain available to mystery network peers.